georgeartem/transcendence/README.md

 Where Ω = the thought propagation limit and $n$ = depth of reflection.

-## 6.1 Chaitin's Halting Probability and Analysis
+## 5.1 Chaitin's Halting Probability and Analysis
 ## Formal Definition of Chaitin's Constant

-Chaitin's constant, denoted \(\Omega\), is the halting probability for a prefix-free universal Turing machine \(U\), as introduced by Gregory Chaitin in his foundational work on algorithmic information theory:
+Chaitin's constant, denoted $\(\Omega\)$, is the halting probability for a prefix-free universal Turing machine $\(U\)$, as introduced by Gregory Chaitin in his foundational work on algorithmic information theory:

 $$
 \Omega_U = \sum_{p \in H_U} 2^{-|p|}